 Special reduction: when special circumstances do not exist

 We can only make a special reduction where there are special circumstances.
-You must not give a special reduction without authority from TAA to do so.
+You must not give a special reduction without authority from TALA to do so.

 Special circumstances do not include the ability to pay.